inveniosoftware/docs-invenio-rdm/docs/customize/custom_fields/records.md

 Each field is an object that corresponds to an already defined field from the `RDM_CUSTOM_FIELDS` config.

 - `field` - The name of the field.
-- `ui_widget` - The React form compoment to be used for the field.
+- `ui_widget` - The React form component to be used for the field.
-- `props` - Parameters to be passed diectly to the React compoment.
+- `props` - Parameters to be injected in the React component.

 ```python
 # for the above configured fields `cern:experiment`, `cern:experiment_description_html`, `cern:experiment_url`